neuralmagic/sparseml/integrations/ultralytics-yolov5/README.md

 The script uses the SparseZoo stubs to identify and download the starting checkpoint and YAML-based recipe file from the SparseZoo.
 SparseML parses the transfer learning recipe and adjusts the trainign process to maintain sparsity during the fine-tuning process.

 The resulting model is 75% pruned and quantized and is trained on VOC!

+To transfer learn this sparsified model to other datasets you may have to adjust certain hyperparameters in this recipe and/or training script.
+Some considerations:
+- For more complex datasets, increase the number of epochs, adjusting the learning rate step accordingly
+- Adding more learning rate step milestones can lead to more jumps in accuracy
+- Increase the learning rate when increasing batch size
+- Increase the number of epochs if using SGD instead of the Adam optimizer
+- Update the base learning rate based on the number of steps needed to train your dataset

 ### Export to ONNX